pseuyi/post_human_weather/README.md

 ###inside

 you can:
-* explore the moon
+* explore moon shades
-* look at forecast
+* look at forecasts
 * post to the earth
-* explore earth
+* explore earthly feels